TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019/08/2019-08-14-cutlist-optimizer.md

 {% include footnote-title.html %}

 [^1]: I think there's a bug that sometimes crops up when you do this.
-See the "[Error Messages / Bugs](#-error-messages-bugs)" section.
+See the "[Error Messages / Bugs](#errormessagesbugs)" section.
 [^2]: [Ibid](https://research.wou.edu/c.php?g=551307&p=3785494){:target="_blank"}.
+[^3]: The "kerf" is the size of the slot your blade cuts.
+Typically this is 1/8", or a little less for thin-kerf blades.